Australian Horse Racing

 So after all this discussion, which are the best track ratings to bet on?

-***Almost certainly firm 2 or good 3 tracks are the best racing surfaces giving most horses an even-run.
+***Almost certainly good 3 or 4 tracks are the best racing surfaces giving most horses an even-run.
 This even-run means that most of the form will ‘hold up’ as best it can.
 A good 3 racing surface effectively moderates the track rating as a major player in race selection and in most cases eliminates the strong wet tracker as a chance (the wet tracker is usually just too slow to get into the event).
+Good 3 in modern times is a firmer track than a few years ago.
+Forget about betting on ratings 1 or 2.

 Certainly some horses racing on a heavy 10 track condition are almost unbeatable but to select those horses often requires intimate knowledge about wet track performers and a clear and correct track rating.